-Exposed concrete Soffit Finish Flooring Slabs required for 900-place secondary school.
+Exposed Prestressed Super Wideslab® Flooring used for 900-place secondary school.

-Flood Precast flooring slab has a high-quality exposed concrete soffit finish (Class B) to which paint can be applied directly, or which can be left in its natural state so that the full thermal mass effects of the concrete flooring can be exploited.
+Flood Precast flooring slab has an exposed concrete soffit finish to which paint can be applied directly, or which can be left in its natural state so that the full thermal mass effects of the concrete flooring can be exploited.
 Flood Super Wideslab® planks are more suitable for exposure because the finish can be of higher quality than concrete cast in situ.
-In this case, the exposed concrete finish adds to the aesthetic appeal of the building.

 Other Advantages of using Wideslab Include:

 Fewer soffit joints –At 2.4 metres in width, this is the widest composite prestressed flooring slab available anywhere.
 These wider units result in a 50% reduction in soffit joints when compared to hollowcore.